ryenski/radiant-comments/HELP_admin.markdown

 If both services are configured, this plugin will use the Akismet service.
 Unset the akismet_key if you want to use Mollom.

+To automatically approve comments set

+    Radiant::Config['comments.auto_approve'] == "true"

+Or to review each comment first, set the value to "false"

 ## Exporting Data

 To customize the CSV fields you can add an initializer like this: